Jouhikko: Modern revival

 The most prominent recent use of the jouhikko is the Finnish folk band Jouhiorkesteri, whose member Rauno Nieminen is considered to be the modern master of the instrument.
-Other bands using jouhikko include Finnish folk metal band Korpiklaani, and Estonian folk metal bands Raud-Ants and Metsatöll.
+Other bands using jouhikko include Finnish folk metal band Korpiklaani and dark folk band Noiduin, and Estonian folk metal bands Raud-Ants and Metsatöll.

-Kvitrafn (Einar Selvik) of the Norwegian traditional/folk band Wardruna uses his own made Jouhikko on their 2009 album Runaljod – Gap Var Ginnunga.
+Kvitrafn (Einar Selvik) of the Norwegian band Wardruna uses his own made Jouhikko on their 2009 album Runaljod – Gap Var Ginnunga.

 The Jouhikko sound has been recently popularized in performances by the traditional Siberian/Norse folk music of 'Nyttland' and also in the dark age trance music from Celtic duo 'Primordia'.

 Related instruments

 The jouhikko is a member of a family of bowed lyre type instruments that stretches from Russia in the east, through Scandinavia, to Britain and Ireland.
 Most of these regions have only very sketchy evidence about their extinct bowed lyre traditions.
 The four-stringed Estonian talharpa and hiiu kannel have a wider hand hole and can play a wider range and shifting drones.
 The Welsh crwth is the most developed of this family to survive, with six strings, a fingerboard, and a complex playing style.
 Extinct or obscure variants include the Shetland gue and the English crowd.
 Other instruments are perhaps less closely related, including the bowed zithers such as the Finnish harppu, Icelandic fiðla, and the North American Inuit tautirut.